-It’s difficult to know how representative this data is of Teslas overall, given that Tesloop’s fleet is small, but it likely includes a large share of the highest-mileage Teslas on the road—several are nearing 500,000 miles.
+It’s difficult to know how representative this data is of Teslas overall, given that Tesloop’s fleet is small, but it likely includes a large share of the highest-mileage Teslas on the road.
+Several are nearing 500,000 miles.
 Finding conventional vehicles to compare is virtually impossible since most fleet cars are typically sold off after 100,000 miles.

 But the implications could be huge.
 Every year, corporations and rental car companies add more than 12 million vehicles in Europe and North America to their fleets (pdf).
 Adding EVs to the mix could see those cars lasting five times longer—costing a fraction of conventional cars over the same period—while feeding a massive new stream of used electric cars into the marketplace.
 Whether the future of fleets is really electric, however, depends on the data.
 And that’s still in short supply.

 Fleet managers interviewed by Quartz said they didn’t have reliable data on how well EVs performed in fleets.
 One of the first surveys done on EVs came this March when New York City revealed its first lifetime analysis of fuel and maintenance costs for its light-passenger fleet.
 It found conventional vehicle maintenance was two to four times higher than the $386 spent on EVs.
 That’s before gas.
-With some EVs now selling for less than the median price of a car in the US, such as Kia’s $33,145 electric Soul or GM’s $36,620 Bolt. the savings for owning an EV car could be substantial alongside lower fuel costs and greater durability.
+With some EVs now selling for less than the median price of a car in the US, such as Kia’s $33,145 electric Soul or GM’s $36,620 Bolt, the savings for owning an EV car could be substantial alongside lower fuel costs and greater durability.

-Tesloop’s maintenance logs show the company has spent at least $152,216 across its fleet of seven vehicles, along with four others it operates but does not own, over five years.
+Tesloop’s maintenance logs show the company has spent at least $152,216 on its fleet of seven vehicles, along with four others it operates but does not own, over five years.
 Most of the money was spent on normal wear and tear and replacing parts such as tires, windshield wipers, new keys, brakes and fixing actuators, and windshield assemblies.